AaronV77/Bourne_Again_and_Again_Shell/README.md

 # Thursday

 This project started in Linux Programming class my Junior year of undergraduate.
 I was fascinated with Bash and wanted to create my own Linux shell.
-I used this project to help drive my eagerness to learn more about Linux and what is happening on the backend.
+I used this project to help drive my eagerness to learn more about Linux operating system and what is happening on the backend.
 I have spent time on and off over the last two years to get it to where it is now.
 I’m also using this opportunity to learn more about versioning and GitHub.
 My plans for the future of this project is make it a full-fledged shell like Bash, and make working with the Operating System a little easier.

 ## Getting Started